SGAC: A Graph Neural Network Framework for Imbalanced and Structure-Aware AMP Classification: Abstract

 \section{Abstract}

-Classifying antimicrobial peptides(AMPs) from the vast array of peptides mined from metagenomic sequencing data is a significant approach to addressing the issue of antibiotic resistance.
-However, current AMP classification methods, primarily relying on sequence-based data, neglect the spatial structure of peptides, thereby limiting the accurate classification of AMPs.
-Additionally, the number of known AMPs is significantly lower than that of non-AMPs, leading to imbalanced datasets that reduce predictive accuracy for AMPs.
-To alleviate these two limitations, we first employ Omegafold to predict the three-dimensional spatial structures of AMPs and non-AMPs, constructing peptide graphs based on the amino acids' C$_\alpha$ positions.
-Building upon this, we propose a novel classification model named \textbf{S}patial \textbf{G}NN-based \textbf{A}MP \textbf{C}lassifier (\method{}).
-Our \method{} model employs a graph encoder based on Graph Neural Networks (GNNs) to process peptide graphs, generating high-dimensional representations that capture essential features from the three-dimensional spatial structure of amino acids.
-Then, to address the inherent imbalanced datasets, \method{} first incorporates Weight-enhanced Contrastive Learning, which clusters similar peptides while ensuring separation between dissimilar ones, using weighted contributions to emphasize AMP-specific features.
-Furthermore, \method{} employs Weight-enhanced Pseudo-label Distillation to dynamically generate high-confidence pseudo labels for ambiguous peptides, further refining predictions and promoting balanced learning between AMPs and non-AMPs.
-Experiments on publicly available AMP and non-AMP datasets demonstrate that \method{} significantly outperforms traditional sequence-based methods and achieves state-of-the-art performance among graph-based models, validating its effectiveness in AMP classification.
+{ Classifying Antimicrobial Peptides (AMPs) from the vast collection of peptides derived from metagenomic sequencing offers a promising avenue for combating antibiotic resistance.
+However, most existing AMP classification methods rely primarily on sequence-based representations and fail to capture the spatial structural information critical for accurate identification.
+Although recent graph-based approaches attempt to incorporate structural information, they typically construct residue- or atom-level graphs that introduce redundant atomic details and increase structural complexity.
+Furthermore, the class imbalance between the small number of known AMPs and the abundant non-AMPs significantly hinders predictive performance.
+To address these challenges, we employ lightweight OmegaFold to predict the three-dimensional structures of peptides and construct peptide graphs using C$_\alpha$ atoms to capture their backbone geometry and spatial topology.
+Building on this representation, we propose the \textbf{S}patial \textbf{G}NN-based \textbf{A}MP \textbf{C}lassifier (\method{}), a novel framework that leverages Graph Neural Networks (GNNs) to extract structural features and generate discriminative graph representations.
+To handle class imbalance, \method{} incorporates Weight-enhanced Contrastive Learning to cluster structurally similar peptides and separate dissimilar ones through adaptive weighting, and applies Weight-enhanced Pseudo-label Distillation to generate high-confidence pseudo labels for unlabeled samples, achieving balanced and consistent representation learning.
+Experiments on publicly available AMP and non-AMP datasets demonstrate that \method{} significantly achieves state-of-the-art performance compared to baselines.}